baxpr/conncalc/rois/README.md

 `asdr.nii.gz` and `asdr-labels.csv`. `asdr2` set additionally includes left and right mid-cingulate spheres.

+Mid-cingulate spheres (left and right) are placed in the cingulate motor area at locations given in the supplementary data of Beckmann (20009).

 Insular regions (posterior, mid, anterior) were generated using 16 cytoarchitecturally-defined ROIs (Farb 2013).
 The posterior, mid, and anterior ROIs included the 2 most posterior, 3 middle, and 3 most anterior regions per hemisphere, respectively.
 Overlapping voxels between middle and anterior, posterior regions were assigned to respective anterior and posterior regions.

 Amygdala regions (centromedial, basolateral nuclei) were generated via the Juelich atlas in FSL (Amunts 2005), thresholding the corresponding maps at 50%.
 As the centomedial region is significantly smaller, voxels that met criteria for both regions were assigned to the centromedial ROI rather than basolateral.